PLANAR MAGNETIC TECHNOLOGY

-Wisdom Audio planar magnetic drivers use costly “rare earth” or neodymium magnets, which provide a vastly stronger magnetic field than conventional magnets, while using fewer and smaller ones.
-This vital difference yields a number of critical improvements over what was possible only a few years ago:
+Wisdom Audio planar magnetic drivers use costly “rare earth” or neodymium magnets, which provide a vastly stronger magnetic field than conventional magnets while using fewer and smaller ones.
+This vital difference yields several critical improvements over what was possible only a few years ago:

 High Sensitivity—The higher field strength of these remarkable magnets means that your amplifier does not have to work nearly as hard to deliver a satisfactory listening experience.

 Tighter Control—Since the force acting on the lightweight diaphragm is so high and spread uniformly over its surface, the motion of the diaphragm is strictly controlled.
-Advanced methods of diaphragm resonance suppression damp out motion of the undriven portions of the diaphragm (near the edges).
-Spurious motion due to inertia or resonances is vanishingly small as compared to traditional dynamic designs, and on a par with the best ESLs.
+Advanced methods of diaphragm resonance suppression dampened out the motion of the undriven portions of the diaphragm (near the edges).
+Spurious motion due to inertia or resonances is vanishingly small as compared to traditional dynamic designs and on par with the best ESLs.